Aniruddha-Tapas/UPES-SPE-Fest/README.md

 # UPES SPE Fest 2017

-Built an Instagram like Social Networking Android App for UPES SPE Fest using Firebase *only* as backend.
+An Instagram like Social Networking Android App for UPES SPE Fest using Firebase *only* as backend.

 ## Screenshots